samsquire/ideas4/README.md

 # 743. Shard a game world at the same rate

-Rather than game loop all particles across the entire world, we shard the game world and loop over particles in a region.
+Rather than game loop all particles across the entire world, we shard the game world and loop over particles in a region from different threads.

 # 744. The ergonomics of metaprogramming